 Aside from making it easier to track, it also helps with budgeting.
 I like investing in myself and my business with tools and education.
 However, I want to make sure the amount I’m investing in the business isn’t excessive compared to the amount I’m bringing in.
 Having a bank account with JUST my blogging income shows me exactly how much I’ve made from my blog so I can get a look at the big-picture of my business finances.

 It also helps when it comes to paying quarterly taxes.
 QuickBooks (the tool I use to manage my blog finances) keeps track of how much I’m likely to be paying in estimated quarterly taxes.
 I keep an eye on that number and make sure I ALWAYS have enough set aside to cover that number.

 Then, when I have money left after the amount I need for quarterly taxes and the amount I plan to reinvest in the business, I can transfer that money into my personal bank account.

 Track All Income and Expenses

 Track every dollar you make from or spend on your blog.
 That way when it comes time to file taxes, you’re ready to go.
 As I mentioned above, setting up a separate bank account makes it way easier to do this.
-As does using an accounting tool like QuickBooks.
+So does using an accounting tool like QuickBooks.

 Report ALL of Your Income

 The bottom line is that you need to report every dollar you make from your blog.
-I read articles or Facebook posts occasionally where someone says you don’t have to pay income unless you make a certain amount of money, or you only have to report income you have a 1099 for.
+I read articles or Facebook posts occasionally where someone says you don’t have to pay income unless you make a certain amount of money, or you only have to report income you have a 1099 form for.
 That’s just false.

 The IRS wants to know about and tax every dollar that you’re bringing in.
 Yes, you may get 1099 forms from some companies you work for.
 But that is NOT the only income you have to report.

-The pain of having to pay taxes on your blog income is a LOT less than the pain of the fine you could be facing down the road if you don’t report your income.
+The pain of having to pay taxes on your blog income is a lot less than the pain of the fine you could be facing down the road if you don’t report your income.